pylayers/pylayers/doc/notebook/UserManual.rst

 ----------------------------

-If the number of point for the transmission channel and the waveform were the same the mathematical operation is an Hadamrd-Shur product between :math:`\mathbf{Y}` and :math:`\mathbf{W}`.
+If the number of point for the transmission channel and the waveform were the same the mathematical operation is an Hadamard-Shur product between :math:`\mathbf{Y}` and :math:`\mathbf{W}`.

 :math:`\mathbf{Y} = \mathbf{S} \odot \mathbf{W}`